Glenn Allison

-Glenn Richard Allison (born May 22, 1930) is a retired American professional ten-pin bowler who was a founding member of the Professional Bowlers Association (PBA).
-He was born in Whittier, California, to Leo Allison, a car salesman, and Stella Bradford.
-He won five PBA Tour titles and one Senior PBA title, and was inducted into the PBA Hall of Fame (Veterans/Special Category) in 1984.
-He is also a member of the USBC Hall of Fame (inducted 1979), having won four titles in the ABC Tournament's Classic Division: he won in doubles in 1962, his "Eagles" team won in 1964 and 1966, and he claimed a singles title in 1970.
+Glenn Richard Allison (May 22, 1930 – October 7, 2025) was an American professional ten-pin bowler who was a founding member of the Professional Bowlers Association (PBA).
+He was born in Whittier, California, to Leo Allison, a car salesman, and Stella Blackford.
+He won five PBA Tour titles and one PBA Senior Tour title, and was inducted into the PBA Hall of Fame (Veterans/Special Category) in 1984.
+He is also a member of the USBC Hall of Fame (inducted 1979), having won four titles in the ABC Tournament's Classic Division: he won in doubles in 1962, his Falstaff Beer team won in 1964, he won with the Ace Mitchell Shur-Hooks team in 1966, and he claimed a singles title in 1970.
+He had ten other top-ten ABC tournament finishes.

 Professional career

-Allison first made a name for himself as a team bowler of the 1950s, which included his time as a member of the Falstaffs of St. Louis with the likes of Harry Smith, Billy Welu, Dick Hoover, Buzz Fazio and Steve Nagy.
+Allison first made a name for himself as a team bowler of the 1950s, which included his time as a member of the Falstaffs of St. Louis with the likes of Harry Smith, Billy Welu, Dick Hoover, Buzz Fazio, and Steve Nagy.
 In 1958, he was one of 33 bowlers who each donated $50 to help launch the Professional Bowlers Association after listening to a presentation by attorney and sports agent Eddie Elias.

+Prior to the first PBA tournament, in the spring of 1959, Allison rolled games of 249, 243, and 290 on the nationally syndicated Championship Bowling television program.
+The 782 series was the highest in the long-running history of the TV show.

 He won his first PBA title in 1962 and his fifth and final title in 1964.
 He won his lone PBA Senior Tour title in 1986.

+During his PBA years, Allison was sponsored by Brunswick and was a member of their advisory staff.